-301. A barrister cannot reclaim any VAT on the purchase or importation of a car, unless it is used wholly for business use.
-Even one journey for private use will result in disallowance of all of the tax.
+304. A barrister cannot reclaim any VAT on the purchase or importation of a car, unless it is used wholly for business use and is only available for such business use.
+A car is available for private use when there is nothing preventing private use.
+Therefore, generally input VAT cannot be claimed on the purchase of a car.

-302. "Purchase" means not only outright purchase but also any purchase made under a hire-purchase, lease-purchase or other agreement whereby property in the car eventually passes to the purchaser.
+305. "Purchase" means not only outright purchase but also any purchase made under a hire-purchase, lease-purchase or other agreement whereby property in the car eventually passes to the purchaser.